brickcap/openresty_examples/book.md

 things for us.
 Remember how in `*_by_lua_file` directives we could simply call the methods on `ngx` package even without requiring it?
-As you can probably guess, the reason for it was that the `ngx` package was already availaible to the directive globally.
+As you can probably guess, the reason for it was that the `ngx` package was already available to the directive globally.
 So there was no need for us to `require` it.

 ----